The finest wedding photography at the Black & White Picture Place

 An archaeological investigation of the area in 2007 recovered, among much else, a number of musket balls that were probably used during this conflict.

-Help keep the Chester Virtual Stroll growing and up-to-date.
-DONATE!email
+Help keep the Chester Virtual Stroll growing and up-to-date: please donate!email